fish-shell/fish-shell/doc_internal/fish-riir-plan.md

 The Rust code will initially resemble the replaced C++.
 Fidelity to existing code is more important than Rust idiomaticity, to aid review and bisecting.
 But don't take this to extremes - use judgement.

 The port will proceed "outside in."
 We'll start with leaf components (e.g. builtins) and proceed towards the core.
-Some components will have both a Rust and C++ implementation (e.g. FLOG), in other cases we'll change the existing C++ to invoke the new Rust implementations (builtins).
+Some components will have both a Rust and C++ implementation (e.g. flog), in other cases we'll change the existing C++ to invoke the new Rust implementations (builtins).

 After porting the C++, we'll replace CMake.